ds-brx/Tweepy-Sentiment-Analysis/README.md

 # Tweepy-Sentiment-Analysis
 Twitter is an enormous source of information on variety of topics, the extracted data can be used for useful insights, information extraction, sentiment analysis and much more!
 In this project, I have extracted tweets with the help of Tweepy API.
-Next I have explored a few preproccessing techniques and modells for sentiment analysis.
+Next I have explored a few preproccessing techniques and models for sentiment analysis.
 This project is still under progress, the primary objective of this project is information extraction, which is yet to be implemented.

 ## Libraries used:
 <li> Tweepy </li>